Larry Parks: Leading man

+The Jolson Story

 In November 1944 Columbia was preparing a screen biography of Al Jolson, and Larry Parks was the first actor tested for The Story of Jolson, as the project was then titled.
 Then the studio considered or tested dozens of other candidates – including James Cagney and Danny Thomas, both of whom declined – until, as Parks recalled, "someone said 'Let's test that first guy again.'
 I had the dubious honor of making the first and last tests for the role."

 Parks impressed the producers and won the role.
 At the age of 31, his performance in The Jolson Story (1946) earned him an Academy Award nomination for Best Actor.

-Parks received superior notices for his performance.
+He received rave reviews for his performance.
 Showmen's Trade Review: "Parks is a tremendously effective actor in this role.
 He must have worked almost endlessly to effect so perfectly the Jolson speech and the Jolson mannerism (in minute detail) in putting over the songs."
 Box Office Digest: "The outstanding facet of The Jolson Story is one Larry Parks.
 Jolson's voice on the soundtrack supplies some 15 of his most memorable songs.
 From there on this youngster Larry Parks takes up the chore of giving us Jolson physically.
 The result is uncanny and impressive.
 Before the end the stuttering critics were wondering whether Jolson could have played Jolson as well.
 That's sumpin."
 Arthur Beach of the National Board of Review: "Larry Parks is a prettier Al than Al. He is also an astonishingly capable mimic.
 Mr. Parks' skill and the magic of movie technique have made possible an astounding fusion of two people to create a memorable portrait.
 Even Al Jolson should be pleased with The Jolson Story."
 Columbia's president Harry Cohn rewarded Parks with a cash bonus and a new Ford convertible.